 For more guidance on your own individual case, please contact us at Legal Helpline for further assistance.

-At Legal Helpline we offer a no win no fee service.
+At Legal Helpline we offer a no win no fee service for cases including hand injury claims.
 This gives our clients a way of rightfully making a claim for an injury that was not their fault without the worry of financial risks.